 The township of Kayamandi in Stellenbosch, initially populated by migrant workers, is a Xhosa name for “nice home,” a fitting name for a place full of many artistic souls.

-Founded by a woman who was in that situation and vowed to help others to stay in school, the colorful buildings are full of adorable children who chanted “teacher, teacher,” when I walked in.
-They showed me the shapes they were studying and then we all sat in a circle and sang songs.
+Founded by a woman who was in that situation and vowed to help others to stay in school, the creche with its colorful buildings were full of adorable children who chanted “teacher, teacher,” when I walked in.
+They showed me the shapes they were studying, and then we all sat in a circle and sang songs.
 It was a touching experience and one I won’t soon forget.
-This tour and any of the above can be organized through the Stellenbosch Wine Route.
+This tour and any of the above can be organized through the Stellenbosch Wine Routes.

 In closing, there are a lot of wine regions in South Africa that are worth visiting, but the history and culture of Stellenbosch plus the sheer volume of things to do and see there make it the perfect place to go and spend a few days getting to know South African wine.
 Each of the individuals at the wineries I visited were so pleasant to meet and speak with as well, which was typical of my experience in South Africa in general.
 As if there wasn’t so much to love about the place already, finishing up a glorious 9 weeks there in wine country was a perfect ending.